ltl7155/ltl7155.github.io/_pages/about.md

 ---

-I'm a research student at the School of Computer Science and Engineering at Nanyang Technological University under the supervision of [Prof. Liu Yang](https://personal.ntu.edu.sg/yangliu/).
+I'm a research fellow at the CCDS at Nanyang Technological University under the supervision of [Prof. Liu Yang](https://personal.ntu.edu.sg/yangliu/).
 I have been awarded the AISG PhD Fellowship and the DAAD AInet Fellowship, along with third place in the AISG Trusted Media Challenge, receiving a cash prize of 25,000 SGD.
 I feel fortunate to have the opportunity to work with Tianyu Pang, Chao Du, Qian Liu, and Min Lin at Sea AI Lab.

 My research focuses on developing trustworthy AI software, a direction at the intersection of AI and Software Engineering.